Ear Infections: Why are my ears hurting so badly?

 What is the best treatment for my ear infection or otitis externa?

 Regardless of the treatment method adopted by your doctor, the goal is always to treat the underlying infection and alleviate the related ear symptoms.
-This implies that your doctor will first clean your ear manually, through the ear micro-suction technique and thereafter, medicate the ear using an effective ear drop antibiotics.
+This implies that your doctor will first do a thorough ear cleaning, through the ear micro-suction technique and thereafter, medicate the ear using an effective ear drop antibiotics.

 What is the micro-suction method of ear cleaning?

 This is currently the simplest, clean, safest and arguably the most effective method to treat otitis externa.
 Earwax removal through micro-suction is usually conducted using a microscope to allow the doctor to see inside of your ears, along with a safe medical suction machine to help suck out the ear wax.

 An instrument is connected to the suction device and can be seamlessly placed inside the ear canal.
 During the procedure, your doctor will only make contact with your earwax to safely remove blockage in a pain-free movement, without contact with your eardrum or ear canal walls.